 When you take out a First Tech Federal Credit Union personal loan, you won’t get hit with origination, application, prepayment, refinance, or annual fees.
 But if you don’t make on-time payments, you’ll face a $25 late payment fee.
 There’s also the returned payment fee of $28.

 How to Get a Personal Loan From First Tech Federal Credit Union

 If you’re interested in getting a personal loan from First Tech Federal Credit Union, you’ll need to first join the credit union to be considered.
-To join, you’ll need to live or work in the state of Oregon, or work for one of the sponsor companies.
+To be eligible for First Tech FCU membership, you must do one of the following:

-If you don’t meet those requirements, you can join the Computer History Museum (starting at $15 per year) or the Financial Fitness Association ($8 per year).
+Membership in the Computer History Museum starts at $15 per year, while the Financial Fitness Association is $8 per year.
 Remember to account for those annual fees before deciding if First Tech FCU is the right lender for you.

 First Tech Federal Credit Union doesn’t have a prequalification option, so the online personal loan application is the only way to know if you’re eligible.
 The application will trigger a hard credit check, and there’s a chance you could get denied if your score or credit history don’t meet the credit union’s lending standards.

 First Tech Federal Credit Union members can get a personal loan with decent interest rates, even for borrowers with less than perfect credit.
 The credit union’s friendly repayment terms and minimal fees mean you could score a low monthly payment, too, making it easier to repay your loan on time.

 However, the requirement to join the credit union means that you may need to also join and pay an annual membership fee to a third-party organization.
 If that doesn’t appeal to you, then you’ll need to explore other personal loan lenders.